 Cybersecurity demands constant vigilance; hackers are constantly expanding their arsenal of threats and are even revitalizing old attack methods.
 One old-school threat that has reappeared in a more sophisticated form is image steganography.

 Image steganography refers to the practice of hiding code within an innocent-looking image.
 Cybercriminals have harnessed this effective method for hiding information in plain sight, both because cybersecurity experts may overlook this old trick and because it is easy to convince users to open images without prompting suspicion.
 Hackers may utilize legitimate services, such as free image hosting services, to ensure their malware is spread to as many users as possible.
-In fact, in 2017, security researchers reported a 600% increase in image steganography attacks.
+In fact, 33% of victims targeted in steganography attacks clicked the malicious payload, the highest hit rate of any attack technique.

 It is not difficult for a hacker to conceal malicious code in digital content.
 For example, a standard JPEG photo contains several megabytes of pixel data, allowing an attacker to alter several of the pixels to embed malicious code.
 The color value differences between altered and unaltered pixels are subtle enough that human eyesight cannot detect them, and it would be very time consuming for machines to scan every image for hidden data, especially when the threat is unknown.